graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 dials.import SeThau_1_1.nxs
 ```

-It is important to note that for well behaved data (i.e. anything
+It is important to note that for well-behaved data (i.e. anything
-which is well collected from a well behaved sample) the commands below
+which is well-collected from a well-behaved sample) the commands below
 will often be identical after importing.

 At this point you can actually look at the images with the